 Mindfulness vs. Meditation

 To build a resilient brain, you need to understand that one is a formal training session and the other is a real-time cognitive skill.
-This guide breaks down the biological differences, the research-backed benefits, and how to use both to manage stress and improve focus in your daily life.
+This guide breaks down the biological differences to manage stress and improve focus in your daily life.

-Open Monitoring (OM): You don’t pick a target.
-Instead, you remain “open” to whatever enters your awareness (a sound or a thought) without reacting to it.
+You don’t pick a target.
+Instead, you remain open to whatever enters your awareness (a sound or a thought) without reacting to it.

 If you struggle with Focused Attention, specific biofeedback tools can alert you the moment your mind wanders.
 Compare the top-rated options in our 2026 Meditation Buyer’s Guide.